hikuley/react-and-spring-boot/README.md

 ```
 $ npm start
 ```
-You can check api url below link.
+You can check ui url below link.
 ##### UI url: http://localhost:3000

 ### Which I used libraries and feutures while developing